sjovic/library/tech9/day3/README.md

 1. Add index.html (All frontend resources are located in src/main/java/resources/static) This file represents entry point for frontend operations.
 2. Add app.js for AngularJS module, and main.css for styling
-3. Add bower.json (in which you'll define dependecies for Bootstrap, AngularJS etc) and .bowerrc
+3. Add bower.json (in which you'll define dependencies for Bootstrap, AngularJS etc) and .bowerrc
 4. Add mainRoute.js (for which you'll define the routes for controllers)

 Step 2 - Add view - Category